battle-tactics-strategies

 Methods of Grinding and Mixing

 Preparation was a careful process.
-Ingredients were sun‑dried or roasted to remove moisture, then ground using a mortar and pestle (suribachi) to an extremely fine consistency—coarser particles would not suspend in the air and lacked the necessary irritation.
-The powders were often stored in sealed containers to keep them dry, sometimes combined with oil or wax to create a paste that could be smeared on weapons.
-Some formulas included a small amount of quicklime to generate a slight wisp of smoke when exposed to air, adding a visual element to the attack.
+Ingredients were sun‑dried or roasted to remove moisture, then ground using a mortar and pestle to an extremely fine consistency—coarser particles would not suspend in the air and lacked necessary irritation.
+The powders were stored in sealed containers to keep dry, sometimes combined with oil or wax to create a paste that could be smeared on weapon handles.
+Some formulas included a small amount of quicklime to generate a slight wisp of smoke on air contact, adding a visual element to the attack.
+The Bansenshukai records a mixture of shōga (dried ginger), sanshō (Japanese pepper), and ash packed into small bamboo tubes or paper packets—each packet designed for a single use.

 Deployment Techniques in Combat